tieuvu9x/tieuvu9x/README.md

 Please do not hesitate to ask me for further information.

-Connect me via https://www.linkedin.com/in/leephuong/ OR skype live:natsuyuki91
+Connect me via https://www.linkedin.com/in/leephuong/ OR skype ID: natsuyuki91

 ...and apply CV to me to find a job